Converging to Stability in Two-Sided Bandits: The Case of Unknown Preferences on Both Sides of a Matching Market: Setting

-In a recent paper, \citet{centralized} studied Scenario 0.
-Subsequently, \citet{caucb} proposed a solution approach that is decentralized, the CA-UCB algorithm.
-CA-UCB finds a stable match in Scenario 0 by avoiding conflicts using the notion of a ``plausible set.''
-The plausible set for a player $p_i$ at time-step $t$ is defined as $S^{(i)}(t) := \{a_j : p_i \succ_{a_j} p_k, \text{ where } \bar{A}^k(t-1) = a_j\}$ i.e. the set of all arms $a_j$ such that at time-step $(t-1)$ another player $p_k \neq p_i$ successfully pulled the arm, but $p_i$ knows that $a_j$ prefers $p_i$ over $p_k$.
+The APCK model has been studied and a decentralized solution approach is described in the Conflict Avoiding Upper Confidence Bound (CA-UCB) algorithm \cite{caucb}.
+Our main contribution is to detail decentralized approaches to solutions for Scenarios 1 and 2.
+We begin with a quick recap of CA-UCB in the APCK model. \paragraph{APCK Model and CA-UCB} The APCK model (Scenario 0) was studied in a recent paper \cite{centralized}.
+Subsequently, the CA-UCB algorithm was proposed as a decentralized solution \cite{caucb}.
+CA-UCB finds a stable match in the APCK model by avoiding conflicts using the notion of a ``plausible set.''
+The plausible set for a player $p_i$ at time-step $t$ is defined as $S_i(t) := \{a_k : p_i \succ_{a_k} p_j, \text{ where } \bar{A}_j(t-1) = a_k\}$ i.e. the set of all arms $a_k$ such that at time-step $(t-1)$ another player $p_j \neq p_i$ successfully pulled the arm, but $p_i$ knows that $a_k$ prefers $p_i$ over $p_j$.
 This set also includes the arms the player successfully pulled (if any) and all the arms that were unmatched at the previous time-step.
 This makes it so that $p_i$ only attempts arms where there is a possibility of it successfully pulling the arm, avoiding conflicts.
-Then, $p_i$ attempts to pull the arm with the highest UCB value among $S^{(i)}(t)$
+Then, $p_i$ attempts to pull the arm with the highest UCB value among $S_i(t)$ .
+The UCB value tracked by $p_i$ for an arm $a_k$ is calculated as $\UCB_i^k = \hat{\mu}_i^k + \sqrt{\frac{3\ln(t)}{2n_i^k(t)}}$, where $\hat{\mu}_i^k$ is the empirical mean reward tracked by $p_i$ for $a_k$ up to time $t$, and $n_i^k(t)$ is the total number of samples that is used to calculate that empirical mean.